techmahedy/zunoo/README.md

 {
     public function store(Request $request)
     {
-        //asume we have a url like http://www.example.com/?name=mahedi.
+        //assume we have a URL like http://www.example.com/?name=mahedi.
 Now we can check. if($request->has('name')){

         }